 After ordination in St Albans Cathedral in 2014, Fr Sam served as a curate for three years in East Barnet in North London, where his particular interests included work with children and young people, editing the parish magazine, and helping to revitalise the Sunday worship.

 Fr Sam came to Liverpool in 2017 looking forward to meeting and working with the people of Aintree, helping new people to encounter the love of God and helping those in need in our community.

 Outside the church, Fr Sam’s interests include music (he is a devoted fan of Bruce Springsteen), watching sport (he’s a rugby fan, but promises to learn about football now he’s in Liverpool) and computer programming.

 “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life."

-Guest Priest - Rev'd Sue Smith
+Assistant Priest - Rev'd Sue Smith

 Rev Sue is a retired parish priest, previously having served in two parishes in the Liverpool diocese and a large parish in Manchester.
 Originally from South Yorkshire, she moved to the south of England with her husband Roddy and was ordained in Oxford in 1997.

 Looking for a church to settle in after retirement they found the welcome at St. Giles irresistible and are very happy to have found a good place for worship and where an extra priest can be useful.

 Rev Sue has two children and four grandchildren; she loves walking, gardening, anything to do with steam trains and she has recently taken up horse riding!